 Wahoo’s latest revision to its top of the range Kickr smart trainer is more evolution than revolution, but that’s no bad thing.

-Outwardly, the V5/2020 model is very similar to the previous (2019) model, which we also scored at a very healthy 4.5 stars.
+Outwardly, the V5/2020 model is very similar to the Wahoo Kickr Smart Trainer V4/2019, which we also scored at a very healthy 4.5 stars, making it one of the best smart trainers.
 It shares the same 54cm × 71cm footprint as the previous model, but there are a few refinements and internal upgrades that make it a little better than before.

 The headline changes are that the trainer’s internal power meter accuracy is claimed to have increased from +/- 2 per cent to +/- 1 per cent, and that it is now able to automatically calibrate itself without a traditional spin down.

 Interestingly, that +/- 1 per cent claimed accuracy range is tighter than that found on Wahoo’s Kickr Bike, so perhaps that will also see an update at some point.

 Additionally, Wahoo has amended the trainer’s supporting feet (called the Axis feet) to allow for five degrees of lateral tilt, to help give a more realistic ride feel.

 The price, at £999.99 / $1,199 / €1,199.99 / AU$1,799.95, is also unchanged compared to the previous Kickr.

 Wahoo Kickr unboxing and setup